Images of Juvenile Plantar Dermatosis (2)

 - Apply barrier creams containing dimethicone during the day.

-- Seal cracks in the skin (fissures) with liquid bandage or superglue.
+- Seal cracks in the skin with liquid bandage.

-The doctor will probably check your child for a fungal infection (athlete’s foot) by scraping a small amount of surface skin (scale) and examining it under a microscope.
-If fungus is not seen, the doctor will probably consider the diagnosis of sweaty sock syndrome.
+The medical professional may first want to check your child for a fungal foot infection (eg, tinea pedis, or athlete’s foot) by scraping off a small amount of scale and examining it under a microscope.
+If fungus is not seen, it further suggests the diagnosis of juvenile plantar dermatosis.

-Once the diagnosis of sweaty sock syndrome has been confirmed, the doctor may recommend the following in addition to the self-care measures mentioned above:
+Once the diagnosis of juvenile plantar dermatosis has been confirmed, the medical professional may recommend the following in addition to the self-care measures discussed previously:

-See your child’s doctor if he or she has red, scaly feet that have not improved with self-care measures.
-If the child has cracks in the skin in addition to a foot rash, try to see the doctor even sooner.
+See your child’s medical professional if they have red, scaly feet that have not improved with self-care measures.
+If the child has cracks in the skin in addition to a foot rash, try to see the medical professional even sooner.